CIMR-Algos/SoilMoisture_ATBD/book/_build/html/_sources/baseline_algorithm_definition.md

 SubSubsection Text
 -->

 ##### Input data

-The processing algorithm primarily relies on the CIMR TB product that is calibrated, geolocated, and adjusted to the EASE2 grid.
-Previously, the TB data undergoes several corrections, such as atmospheric effects, Faraday rotation and RFI effects.

 Besides TB measurements, the CIMR retrieval algorithm uses supplementary datasets for accurate soil moisture extraction.
 The required data encompasses: